rossana87/Project_2/README.md

 const { data } = await axios.get(`https://api.harvardartmuseums.org/object/${objectid}?apikey=${process.env.REACT_APP_API_KEY}`)
 ```

 * Working in a team with another developer when you are randomly teamed up by the instructor can be very challenging.
-However, the positive part was that my teammate wanted to focus on CSS and luckily I got the opportunity to practise React, which was the main focus of this project.
+However the positive part was that my teammate wanted to focus on CSS and luckily I got the opportunity to practise React, which was the main focus of this project.
 The difficult part was that we had different visions on the style part in particular, but we found a balance between both of us.
 * Another challenge, which happened after the deployment was that we were not able to see the images on the Gallery Index and Single page.
 It took me some time to understand what was happening.
 Due to the nature of the API, some days there weren’t any images in the array and for this reason they weren’t showing on the browser.
 For this reason I had to create a ternary and replace the empty image with a placeholder.
 I had to do this on both pages.
 The ternary below in the Gallery Index page, checks if the array of images exists and if the first image has a `baseimageurl` property.
-If the condition is true, it will show the URL of the image.
-If the condition is false, it means that the images array is empty and it will show the placeholder as an image URL:
+If the condition is true it will show the URL of the image.
+If the condition is false it means that the images array is empty and it will show the placeholder as an image URL:

 ```js
   <div className="card-image" style={{ backgroundImage: `url('${images && images[0] && images[0].baseimageurl ? images[0].baseimageurl : placeholder}')` }}></div>